liewsanmin/liewsanmin.github.io/_posts/2016-06-30-Stock-Recommender.md

 To save me the hassle of repeating the same steps I created a Python script and be done with the assignment as soon as possible (because I am lazy).
 For now, this script can only do step 1 and step 2.
-Keep in mind this post are catered towards Mac / Ubuntu users.
+Keep in mind this post is catered towards Mac / Ubuntu users.

 Unfortunately, i3investor does not have an API but all is well.
 My approach is